Warm days and cool nights in the Centennial State give way to some of the juiciest fruit and most flavorful vegetables you can get your hands on.

 On Your Plate: A culinary venture from Denver-based Stem Ciders, Acreage in Lafayette knows its way around fruit.
 Chef Eric Lee utilizes cherries and Stem’s bourbon-barrel-aged Banjo cider in an unusual take on a classic baked French dessert called clafoutis.

-Grown: Palisade, August to mid-September
+Grown: Palisade, mid-July to mid-September

 World-famous Palisade peaches make mouths salivate when they hit the farm stores and roadside stands around the Western Slope in late summer.

 With hot and dry growing conditions in southeast Colorado, the Pueblo chile is the pride of the region, yielding flavorful yet mostly moderately spicy peppers.

 On Your Plate: Consistently taking gold in several Best of Pueblo award categories, it’s no wonder that Cactus Flower’s chile rellenos make an impression.